 - What art and/or creative endeavor am I committed to?

-- How is my relationship to money, cash flow, and wealth?
+- How is my relationship with money, cash flow, and wealth?

 - What am I willing to stand up for?